-In association of with the National Board of Examination, Bhagwan Mahavir Medica Superspecialty Hospital has received the approval to start the DNB in Anaesthesiology from the current session.
+In association of with the National Board of Examination, Bhagwan Mahavir Medica Superspecialty Hospital has received the approval to start the DNB in Anaesthesiology from 2022.
 DNB candidates shall have an exposure to all General, Specialty and Superspecialty anaesthesia like Neurosurgery, Minimal Access Surgery, Urology, Obs & Gynae, Paediatric and ENT etc.

 The following stipend shall be paid:

 |Year of Training||Stipend for Post MBBS trainee to be paid by us**||Stipend for Post Diploma trainee to be paid by us**|

 |First Year||74,000||Third Year|

 * This does not include any kind of allowances as may be paid to MD/MS candidates in our states and can be considered as the basic pay.

 ** This can be considered as a consolidated/Lump-sum stipend to be paid to the candidate by our hospital

 Brochure of Fellowship in Critical Care Pharmacotherapy (FCCP)